barong/web-app-bootstrap/README.md

 ## Hot Reload

-1. Groovy/Java code reload with springloaded gradle plugin
+1. Groovy/Java code reload works with springloaded gradle plugin

-2. Front-end code recompile and reload with Grunt watch plugin (watch plugin is default plugin defined in grunt/aliases.js, so for hot code reloading just type in console: grunt)
+2. Front-end code reload:
+       - less can be recompiled with Grunt watch plugin (watch plugin is default plugin defined in grunt/aliases.js, so for less code recompiling and reloading just type in console: grunt)
+       - typescript/reactJS code can be recompiled and reloaded with webpack-dev-server. just type in console `npm run dev-server` and visit http://localhost:3000 for hot code reloading

 ## Backend